When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 WhatsApp, in contrast, is laser-focused on immediacy.

-Its text messaging is clean and reliable, supporting rich media like:
+I enjoyed the text messaging aspect, which is clean and reliable, supporting rich media like:

 - Images,